BrainObjects/BrainObjectDocs/00-Building_Blocks.md

 # BrainObjects - Technical building blocks

-What are the building blocks that we might need?
+What are the actual building blocks that we might need?

 ## In the Framework